Part 3: Changes of use not requiring planning permission

 Part 3 of the General Permitted Development Order 2015 (GPDO) relates to the changes of use.

 However not all changes of use requires the use of the GPDO.

 Planning permission is not needed when the existing and the proposed uses fall within the same ‘use class’, or if The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) (GPDO) says that changes of use is permitted to another specified ‘use class’.

 For example, a greengrocer’s shop could be changed to a shoe shop without the need for planning permission as these uses fall within the same ‘use class’, and a restaurant could be changed to a shop or a estate agency as the GPDO allows this type of change to occur without requiring planning permission.

-The tables mentioned below of permanent changes in Schedule Part 3 simplifies the complex legislation and should be read as a guide only, and in conjunction with the additional comments and restrictions below.
-Where we have articles on this Planning Geek website we have added direct links.
-P3/Class… refers to the various sections within the GPDO – see this page for all those sections.
-In addition to the permanent permissions below, there are a number of temporary changes in Schedule 2 Part 4 these are covered here.
+The tables mentioned below of permanent changes in Schedule 2 Part 3 simplifies the complex legislation and should be read as a guide only, and in conjunction with the additional comments and restrictions on both those pages and also within each separate class within Part 3.
+In addition to the permanent permissions within Part 3, there are a number of temporary changes in Schedule 2 Part 4 these are covered here.